HavingNoFuture/FastApi-blog/README.md

-# Blog - Backend Project
+# FastAPI Blog - Practice Backend Project
 This is a backend implementation for a blog platform, built with modern technologies and designed to support core blog features like user authentication, posts, and comments.

 ## 🚀 Technologies